CollinHeist/CropTop/README.md

 - [x] Write team contract
 - [x] Decide on collaboration tools

+## Tuesday, September 4th

 ## Wednesday, September 5th
-I sent out a doodle poll, meeting time.

-Ryan and I wasn to call  team

-Team contract has been written

-For collaboration tools we will be using

-- Full list of softwares, languages, packages, hardware, and programs were used in the prototype?
-- Problem statement, product requirements, specifications, and expected deliverables?
-- Ask for all past documentation, schematics, code
-- Who were all the past people involved in this project?
-- What is the available budget?
-- What is the imagined unit cost?
-- Breakdown of current unit cost
-- Who is the administrative assistant for our budget?
-- Can we submit our budget early and order parts?
-- What shop training will we need, set up training sessions
-- What do we do about a client interview?

-## Thursday, September 6th
-the agenda can be found here:
+In prepa

+I sent out a Doodle poll to find a time this week when Ankit, Taylor, and Dr. Robertson could meet with Ryan and I. The meeting will be this Friday from 11:30AM-12:30PM.
+The agenda can be found [here](https://github.com/kcaisley/CropTop/blob/master/Meetings/notes-1.md).

+Ryan and I have come up with the name *Team Crop Top*.
+We will check to make sure Dr. Robertson approves this Friday.
+The team contract has also been drafted and is stored on Ryan's OneDrive.
+For collaboration tools we will be using Slack for messaging, Doodle polls for meeting planning, and Google Docs and Microsoft OneDrive for file storage.

 ## Friday, September 7th
 First team meeting today.